British Wax supplies a wide range of high quality modelling waxes from soft to hard, filled or unfilled and in a variety of colours.

 White Beeswax – technical grade

-This technical grade White Beeswax complains with the maximum value of 18% for the total hydrocarbon content stated in the…
+This technical grade White Beeswax complies with the maximum value 18% hydrocarbon content stated in the Quality Mark for candles…